qdyg-vn/FlowScript/README.md

 ## Philosophy

-ConciseFlow eliminates imperative boilerplate by making dataflow the primary concern.
+FlowScript eliminates imperative boilerplate by making dataflow the primary concern.
 Instead of worrying about variables and assignment, you focus on how data transforms through operations.